mudiittk/ola-data-analysis/README.md

 ## Enhancements Applied
 - **Improved readability** by adjusting axis scales, enabling transparency, and reducing data density.
 - **Data Cleaning** to filter NULL values in key fields like Payment Method.
-- **Trend Analysis** with added trend lines for better interpretation of revenue trends.